What are the opinions about hypnotherapy training?

-This blog is based upon a comment on the topic of hypnotherapy training made by another hypnosis trainer from the UK (who shall remain unnamed), who currently offers a very different style and format of training to our own.
+This blog was inspired by a comment on the topic of hypnotherapy training made by another hypnosis trainer from the UK (who shall remain unnamed), who currently offers a very different style and format of training to our own.
 The post was this:

 ‘Saying that the profession suffers from having a recommended minimum level of training and that it’s all outdated is a bit ridiculous.
 It’d be the same as recommending that people who want to be doctors should probably just do a doctorate that focuses only on brand new information (ignoring well established medical information THAT WORKS) and that so long as after their course they feel ‘confident’ to go out there and BE a doctor, they’ll be fine… lol